AdrianTorjKobza/Go/TCP_Chat/README.md

-The scope of the project is to build a TCP Chat server which enables clients to communicate.
+TCP Chat server which enables clients to communicate.

 **List of commands:**<br>
 _'/nick <name>'_ -- Set your name. <br>